John Cunningham1

 Last Edited=2 Jun 2007

-From 21 December 1929, her married name became Cunningham.1 As a result of her marriage, Nora Christine Byath was styled as Baroness Cunningham of Hyndhope on 15 September 1945.
-As a result of her marriage, Nora Christine Byath was styled as Viscountess Cunningham of Hyndhope on 26 January 1946.
+From 21 December 1929, her married name became Cunningham.1 After her marriage, Nora Christine Byath was styled as Baroness Cunningham of Hyndhope on 15 September 1945.
+After her marriage, Nora Christine Byath was styled as Viscountess Cunningham of Hyndhope on 26 January 1946.

 Citations